tuwien-musicir/DeepLearning_Tutorial/README.md

 # Data Sources

-The data sets we use in the tutorials are from the following sources:
+The data sets we use in the tutorials are from the following sources: (a copy is included in this repository, so no need to download)

 Car Data Set:
 http://cogcomp.cs.illinois.edu/Data/Car/